awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_first_project/Readme.md

 ![AWS Tracking Application](images/greet8.png)

+The POM file contains the **spring-boot-maven-plugin** that builds an executable JAR file which includes the dependencies.
+(Without the dependencies, the application does not run on Elastic Beanstalk.)
+For more information, see [Spring Boot Maven Plugin](https://www.baeldung.com/executable-jar-with-maven).

 ## Create the DynamoDB table named Greeting

 You can use the DynamoDB Java API to create a table.
 The code to create a table is listed at the following URL: